zhengx4/starters/upload_app.md

   2. If you change your application, you can upload those changes by entering the `bluemix app push` command again.
 The command uses your previous options and your responses to the prompts to update any running instances of your application with the new bits of code.

 {{site.data.keyword.Bluemix}} CLI bundled a cf cli in its installation. `bluemix app push` command acutually invokes `cf push` to upload and deploy your application to {{site.data.keyword.Bluemix_notm}}.
 See [cf commands](/docs/cli/reference/cfcommands/index.html) for more information about cf push.
-See [Using community buildpacks](/docs/cfapps/byob.html) for information about buildpacks.